-- The FDA provides new guidance or there are new clinical guidelines about a drug. - We add a generic drug and - o Replace a brand name drug currently on the Drug List or - Change the coverage rules or limits for the brand name drug.
+- The FDA provides new guidance or there are new clinical guidelines about a drug. - We add a generic drug that is not new to the market and - Replace a brand name drug currently on the Drug List or - Change the coverage rules or limits for the brand name drug.